shneoh/k3s_infra_training/day2/lab8/README.md

 ---
 ### 🔟 We can now consume the logs/metrics from k3s as Kubernetes Metrics/Logs

-* Use the build in Kubernetes Kibana Dashboards
+* Use the default Kubernetes Kibana Dashboards

 * Explore other Kibana Dashboards as well